 Outdoor Maintenance

 39. Basic Lawn Care.
 What regular work needs to be done outside in your yard?
 Involve your kids in the job!
-Younger kids can help pick up sticks, rake leaves, sweep the sidewalk and front porch, weed the garden.
-Older kids can mow the lawn, trim shrubs and bushes, weed wack, mulch flower beds.
+Younger kids can help pick up sticks, rake leaves, sweep the sidewalk and front porch, and weed the garden.
+Older kids can mow the lawn, trim shrubs and bushes, weed wack, and mulch flower beds.

 40. Snow Care.
 In the event of inclement weather, take the kids out with you to shovel snow, brush off the car, and salt the driveway!